ibm-cloud-docs/codeengine/deploy.md

 **Before you begin**

-This example references an image in Docker Hub.
-In order to pull an image from Docker Hub, you must first push an image to {{site.data.keyword.registrylong_notm}}.
-Specifically, this example references an image called `hello_repo` in the `mynamespace` namespace; however, you can use any image and namespace.
-For more information about adding an image to {{site.data.keyword.registryshort_notm}}, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started#getting-started).
+In order to pull images from a private repository, you must first create a private repository.
+For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
+After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/){: external}.
+You can also set up an access token.
+By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
+For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

 By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
 If your app needs to listen on a port other than port `8080`, use the `--port` option on the `app create` command to specify the port.
 {: important}